-- 2-5 SPECIFIC PACKAGING REQUIREMENTS FOR ITEMS NOT REGULATED AS AN EXPLOSIVE FOR TRANSPORTATION PURPOSES (SEE APPENDIX C II) - 2-5.1 Party Poppers not regulated as an explosive for transportation purposes must be packaged in an inner packaging that contains not more than 72 devices. - 2-5.2 Smoke Devices not regulated as an explosive for transportation purposes must be - packaged in an inner packaging that contains no more than 72 devices. - 2-5.3 Snakes (and glow worms) must be packaged in an inner packaging that contains no more than 25 devices.
+- 2-5 SPECIFIC PACKAGING REQUIREMENTS FOR ITEMS NOT REGULATED AS AN EXPLOSIVE FOR TRANSPORTATION PURPOSES (SEE APPENDIX C II) - 2-5.1 Party Poppers not regulated as an explosive for transportation purposes must be packaged in an inner packaging that contains not more than 72 devices. - 2-5.2 Smoke Devices not regulated as an explosive for transportation purposes must be packaged in an inner packaging that contains no - packaged in an inner packaging that contains no more than 72 devices. - 2-5.3 Snakes (and glow worms) must be packaged in an inner packaging that contains no more than 25 devices.